dutc2/mazerunner/CONTRIBUTING.md

 If you submit a pull request, please affirm that you are okay with the license requirements to contribute to this code.

+Please submit all work as a pull request.
+Even if you have write access to this repository, please do not push directly to the `main` branch.